jacobmstein/cs1302-phased-list/README.md

      of what all of the methods do (and how they do them).
 The order in which you complete the other methods is up to you.
 However, we recommend completing one of the child classes before continuing with `BaseStringList`.

-1. Implement `ArrayStringList` (Suggested Deadline: Sunday, Mar 7th):
+1. Implement `ArrayStringList` (Suggested Deadline: Saturday, Oct 9th):
    - [ ] Write the code for the default constructor.
 You will likely need to introduce instance variables into the class to keep track of object state.
    - [ ] For each of the independent methods you identified earlier, attempt to